 A wee bit after you get out of your starter zone, you are presented with the choice of what you want your crafting profession to be.
-Here are the options provided along with their main purpose (many professions allow you to make other things later – such as crafting tools, homestead decorations, Rune-Keeper Chisels etc).
+Here are the options provided along with their main purpose (many professions or vocations allow you to make other things later – such as crafting tools, homestead decorations, Rune-Keeper Chisels etc).

 I have also suggested possible classes a profession is suitable for, based on the character crafting items for themselves.